-- Completed a doctoral degree (normally within the previous four years)
+- Completed a doctoral degree (normally within the previous five years)

 - Planning to undertake additional advanced research at SFU for 1-3 years

-There are two categories of SFU PDFs: External PDF and Grant PDFs (see the Definitions section for more details).
+There are two categories of SFU PDFs: External PDF and Internal PDFs (see the Definitions section for more details).

-External Postdoctoral Fellows receive their stipends either directly from an external agency or through SFU from funds that are provided to SFU by an external agency for administration on behalf of that agency.
+External Postdoctoral Fellows have secured funding from an external funding organization or a fellowship program which is external to the University and whose salary is paid wholly from such funding will be appointed as an External PDF.
 External PDFs do not have an employment relationship with SFU.
 They work independently under the mentorship of a supervising faculty member at SFU.